-As a mother of four and grandmother of four, Kathy’s interests are firmly based around the family.
+As a mother of four and grandmother of eight, Kathy’s interests are firmly based around the family.
 When she gets time, she is working her way through a lengthy travel bucket list.

 A California attorney and former barrister with over 40 years’ litigation experience, Martin has been involved in approximately 100 mediations.
 He has completed basic, advanced and professional mediation training and was selected to work with the leading private mediation and arbitration service in the U.S.A.